nifs-software/nifs-retrieve/docs/source/installation.rst

 Retrieve-dbstore-SDK
 ~~~~~~~~~~~~~~~~~~~~~
-Retrieve-dbstore-SDK is required for :mod:`nifs.rawdata` module to retrieve raw data from LABCOM server.
+`Retrieve-dbstore-SDK`_ is required for :py:mod:`nifs.rawdata` module to retrieve raw data from LABCOM server.
-This SDK is available from `LABCOM Download page <https://w3.lhd.nifs.ac.jp/en/LABCOM_Download-e.htm>`_
+This SDK is available from `LABCOM Download page`_
 or you can use ``wget`` command as follows:

 .. prompt:: bash $